-Many people become intimidated when they consider cooking a rack of lamb.
+Many people become intimidated when they consider how to cook a rack of lamb.
 This meat has a showy appearance and makes a beautiful main dish for a gourmet meal, but it doesn't have to be difficult.
 Anyone can learn to cook a rack of lamb.

 Rack of Lamb